kopacm/Amazon-SQL-Problems/README.md

 **In Summary:** This code analyzes order and payment data to calculate the overall payment success rate (`perc_completed_payments`) and provides the counts of `failed_payments` and `pending_payments`.
 This information can be used to monitor payment processing efficiency, identify potential issues, and track outstanding payments.

+---

+## **Main Identified Business Issues :**

+1. **Stock Issues:** Products are often out of stock because company is not restocking consistently.
+2. **Returns Problem:** Certain product categories have a lot of returns.
+3. **Shipping Delays:** Shipments are taking too long and delivery times are unpredictable.
+4. **Customer Churn:** COmpany is spending a lot to get new customers, but they're not sticking around.